-Aggressive Driving Accident Attorney in RI
+Aggressive Driving Car Accident

 The term “aggressive driving” encompasses a host of dangerous driving behaviors including weaving through traffic, following another vehicle too closely- commonly referred to as “tailgating”, speeding, running stop lights and stop signs, and sometimes escalates to yelling or gesturing at another driver.
 The NHTSA defines aggressive driving as “the operation of a motor vehicle in a manner to endanger, or is likely to endanger, a person or property”.
 Occasionally, aggressive driving results in confrontation, and in extreme cases, physical assault on another motorist.
 These extreme cases are referred to as “road rage”, the angry and violent outbursts that can occur between motorists.
 The NHTSA makes the distinction that aggressive driving is considered a traffic violation, while road rage, aside from yelling and gesturing, may be considered a criminal offense.RI Aggressive Driving Law

 The state of Rhode Island defines aggressive driving as engaging in activities that violate two or more of the following sections of Rhode Island law listed below.
 Each section carries its own fine ranging from $85 to $100.
 Those found guilty of aggressive driving can be fined anywhere from $260 to $500, may be required to attend a driver’s education program, and could lose driver’s license privileges for thirty days.
 If the aggressive driving results in bodily injury or death, the resulting penalties are much harsher.